joetorsney/digital-garden/content/posts/what-you-can-do-now-for-climate-change.md

 description: "I'm thinking of writing a chain of posts about the climate.
 Before I do so, here is what you must do now."
 ---

+This is a book excerpt from [The Future We Choose by Christiana Figueres & Tom Rivett-Carnac.](https://globaloptimism.com/the-future-we-choose-book/)

 # Right now
 - Take a deep breath and decide that collectively we can do this, and that you will play your part.
 You will be a hopeful visionary for humanity through these dark days.
 From this moment, despair ends and tactics begin.